section-engineering-education/engineering-education/articles/deploying-your-android-app-to-google-play-store/index.md

 ### Introduction
-Releasing your first application to Google Play Store can seem like a nebulous undertaking.
-Worry no more as you'll be learning how to release your apps to Google Play store in this article.
-Through this article, the aim is to:
+Releasing your first application to Google Play Store can seem like a difficult undertaking.
+Worry no more as you'll be learning how to publish your apps on the Google Play store in this article.

+### Aims
+The article aims at helping you:
-1. Understand how to make your application store-ready
+1. Understand how to make your application store-ready.
-2. Learn about the Google Play Console
+2. Learn about the Google Play Console.
 3. Deploy your application to Google Play Store.

 ### Prerequisites